Zapper-fi/protocol/docs/litepaper.md

 Since every template specifies a strict interface and format for returning the data, it's much easier to assure consistent quality across the board, as you know exactly what to expect.
 Current existing solutions are code sandboxes, which makes it very difficult to build good tests.

-For example, an app token interpreter for Aave V3 knows exactly that they need to return a balance for a user at the end, and each step of the way you need to specify strict data types to get there.
+For example, an position interpreter for Aave V3 knows exactly that they need to return a balance for a user at the end, and each step of the way you need to specify strict data types to get there.

 That said, while the problem of quality can be greatly reduced via automation, we still require a coordination layer at the protocol level to indicate which version of an interpreter is the best.